Winter Travel Guide: Navigating Reno, Nevada, and the Sierra Nevada Mountains to Surrounding Destinations

 In case of skidding on snow, refrain from slamming on the brakes.
 Lift your foot off the gas, gently steer in the direction of the skid, and let the vehicle regain control.
 If your tail swings out to the left, turn your wheel to the left with proportional pressure to counteract the skid.
 It's human instinct to want to slam on the breaks, but with low traction, it can be a recipe for disaster, causing you to spin out of control.

-In freezing temperatures with snow or precipitation, maintain a reduced speed, and exercise caution, particularly when driving over bridges, which tend to freeze over faster due to their structure.
+In freezing temperatures with snow or precipitation, maintain a reduced speed and exercise caution, especially when driving over bridges, as they tend to freeze faster due to their structure.
+Be particularly careful while making sharp turns, as icy patches can make it easier to lose control of your vehicle.

 Black Ice